-The large Pearson Correleation Coefficients for the relationships in spring-fed streams between discharge and width as well as wood length and width indicate that combining both pieces of data into a single model could provide increases in model performance.
-This initial thought is borne out by the increase in adjusted R^2 and decrease in AICc for the model $w = lQ^b$ compared to the relationships for either wood length or discharge alone.
-However, when the analysis is repeated for streams narrower than 30 m (where wood is close to the width of the channel), the most significant relationship becomes $w = al^b$, depending only on wood length.
-Streams narrower than 30 m are examined separately since this is the group of streams that we hypothesize should be most impacted by LW.
+The large Pearson Correlation Coefficients for the relationships in spring-fed streams between discharge and width as well as wood length and width indicate that combining both pieces of data into a single model could provide increases in model performance.
+This initial thought is borne out by the increase in adjusted $R^2$ and decrease in AICc for the model $w = lQ^b$ compared to the relationships for either wood length or discharge alone.
+However, when the analysis is repeated for streams narrower than 30 m (where wood is close to the width of the channel), the most significant relationship becomes $w = al^b$ , depending only on wood length.